spren9er/threeleapcontrols/README.md

 [Three.js](http://threejs.org) provides several control classes in order to interact with your 3D world.
 They are located under `three.js/examples/js/controls` in your Three.js directory.
-With **threeleapcontrols** you can use your leap motion controller to rotate, zoom and pan your 3D scene.
+With **threeleapcontrols** you can use your leap motion controller to rotate, zoom/scale and pan any camera or object in your 3D scene.

 ## Requirements